 The Swayambhunath Temple is a convincing blend of both Hindu and Buddhist places of worship.
 It is prominently referred amongst foreigners as the Monkey Temple attributable to the vast monkey populace living in the territory.
 It has the cityscape views of Kathmandu city as well as the oldest sanctuary which is said to be old than the country.

-Pashupatinath Temple is arranged on the banks of scared Bagmati River and is one of the fundamental sanctuaries of Lord Shiva which is considered as the oldest temple in the south-east Asia.
+Pashupatinath Temple is arranged on the banks of sacred Bagmati River and is one of the fundamental sanctuaries of Lord Shiva which is considered as the oldest temple in the south-east Asia.
 The sanctuary region is overflowing with other small sanctuaries of various Hindu gods which gives the entire place a feeling of a sacrosanct heaven.

 Good Morning Meet you at Hotel at 10:30: drive to Pashupatinath Temple, Nepal’s most sacred Hindu shrine and one of the greatest Shiva sites, is located on the banks of the Bagmati River 5 kilometres north-east of Kathmandu Valley in the eastern city of Kathmandu, the capital of Nepal.
 The temple serves as the seat of the national deity, Lord Pashupatinath.
 This “extensive Hindu temple precinct” is a “sprawling collection of temples, ashrams, images and inscriptions raised over the centuries along the banks of the sacred Bagmati river” and is included as one of the seven monument groups in UNESCO’s designation of Kathmandu Valley as a cultural heritage site.